godotengine/godot-docs/getting_started/workflow/best_practices/godot_interfaces.rst

           child.Call("SetVisible", false);
       }

-      // Use a group as if it were an "interface", i.e. assume it implements certain methods
+      // Use a group as if it were an "interface", i.e. assume it
+      // implements certain methods
-      // requires good documentation for the project to keep it reliable (unless you make
+      // requires good documentation for the project to keep it reliable (unless
-      // editor tools to enforce it at editor time.
+      // you make editor tools to enforce it at editor time).
       // Note, this is generally not as good as using an actual interface in C#,
       // but you can't set C# interfaces from the editor since they are
       // language-level features.